-Quick comparison of the Best Soccer Cleats for Wide Feet
+Quick Comparison of Soccer Cleats for Wide Feet

 Let’s get started with your dad’s favorite football boots – Adidas Copa Mundial.
 A classic pair with an insanely soft, flexible and most importantly a very accommodating kangaroo leather upper.
 Perfect for people with wide feet.
 Seriously with Adidas Copa Mundial I dare you to go down a full size and I promise you will still match the shape of your wide feet.